Port Richmond, Philadelphia: Religion

-Nativity of the Blessed Virgin Mary Catholic Church opened in 1882, and two others later opened: St. Adalbert in Philadelphia and Our Lady Help of Christians.
-On July 1, 2019 St. Adalbert and Nativity BVM and Saint George Parish, merged into a single congregation.
+Nativity of the Blessed Virgin Mary Catholic Church opened in 1882, and two others later opened: St. Adalbert in Philadelphia and Our Lady Help of Christians (1898).
+On July 1, 2019, St. Adalbert and Nativity BVM and Saint George Parish, merged into a single congregation.
 St. Adalbert was chosen as the parish church of the merged Nativity BVM, which was renamed St. John Paul II Parish.
+Our Lady Help of Christians was closed in 2018.

 Education

 The School District of Philadelphia operates public schools.

 Our Lady of Port Richmond Regional School was established in September 2008 by the merger of Nativity B.V.M, Our Lady Help of Christians, and St. Adalbert.
 Each of the predecessor schools had enrollments of about 200.
 The 2008 economic downturn prompted the schools to merge.
 There were 545 students in the merged school in 2008, but the continued economic malaise resulted in declining enrollments.
 By 2016 enrollment was at about 400 and recovering.

 The Free Library of Philadelphia operates the Richmond Branch.
+In November 2024 heating issues meant the library had closed on a temporary basis.
+The building experienced more issues, and it had to close after a brief reopening due to a lack of structural integrity in the roof.